scalacenter/ambassadors/README.md

-# The Scala Center Ambassadors Program
+# Scala Ambassadors

-The Ambassador Program is a community initiative designed to amplify the official messaging around Scala, show that it is reasonably easy to pick up, promote Scala as a language, and improve the communication link between the Scala Center and the community.
-Another objective of the program is to effectively collect people's feedback on the state of things in the community and industry.
+Scala Ambassadors are leaders and key figures in the Scala community.

+Ambassadors have volunteered to work with the Scala Center and the community to:

+* promote a positive image of Scala
+* improve communication between everyone involved with Scala
+* aid and support each other's efforts

 ## The Ambassador Role

-The program introduces the role of an Ambassador that can be assumed by any person from the community, provided they satisfy qualification criteria.
-The Ambassadors will:
+Ambassadors are encouraged to:

-- Be consistently present at their local community events.
+- Be present whenever possible at their local community events.
 - Start new community events if they aren't already happening.
 - Be visible to other community members as Ambassadors.
-- Be perceived by the other community members as go-to people to find official answers to Scala-related questions and to propagate the feedback to the core team.
+- Be perceived by the other community members as go-to people to find high quality answers to Scala-related questions

-The qualification criteria to become an Ambassador are as follows:
+- Relay community feedback to the Scala organization

+The Center selects Ambassadors who have:

+- Strong knowledge of Scala and its community
-- Track record of activity in the community - events, forums, OSS etc.
+- A positive track record of activity in the community - conferences, meetups, forums, chat rooms, open source projects, and so on
-- No track record of unprofessional behaviour.
+- No track record of unprofessional behavior

-- Knowledgeability about Scala and its community.
+Want to be an Ambassador?
+Please get in touch!

 ## Resources

 The following are the links to resources that clarify various aspects of the story around Scala, its development and usage (TBD):

 - [Compatibility Guarantees](https://virtuslab.com/blog/technology/the-scala-3-compatibility-story/)